 Remote access is available, and you can see who is viewing your video stream.
 If you discover a viewer who should not be there, kick out or ban the viewer from the webcam stream.

 To ensure no one can monitor your stream, set up password protection on your stream output.
 Think someone might mess with your laptop while you are away?
 Desktop recording is available if you install the VH Screen Capture Driver separately.

 Step 5.
 Set Up Motion Detection

-If any motion is detected in front of your laptop camera, the software will take image snapshots and you can set up email alerts to be notified when this happens.
+Motion detection works on the principle of detecting any sort of movement in front of your laptop security camera.
+The software will take image snapshots, and you can set up email alerts to be notified when this happens.

 SMS alerts are not directly supported for Yawcam, but you can configure an email to SMS gateway to receive alerts on your phone.
-You can further customize motion processing settings including sensitivity and tolerance levels for your security cameras.
+You can further customize motion processing settings, which features sensitivity and tolerance levels for your security cameras.

 “Criminals are creatures of opportunity and wherever there’s an opportunity to strike, they will, be it in a big city or small suburb.”

 - Lee Walters, founder of FortifyMyHouse.com, a home-security education website